Roxane Gay: Career

 After completing her Ph.D., Gay began her academic teaching career in 2010 at Eastern Illinois University, where she was assistant professor of English.
 While at EIU, she was a contributing editor for Bluestem magazine, and she also founded Tiny Hardcore Press.
 Gay worked at Eastern Illinois University until the end of the 2013–14 academic year.
 She was an associate professor of creative writing in the Master of Fine Arts program at Purdue University from August 2014 until 2018.
 Gay announced her departure from Purdue in October 2018, voicing concerns about the fairness of her compensation and noting Purdue had failed to address the issue.
-For the spring of 2019 Gay was serving as a visiting professor at Yale University.
+For the spring of 2019 Gay was a visiting professor at Yale University.
+In 2022, she joined Rutgers University, becoming the Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies.

 Gay published a short-story collection, Ayiti (2011), then two books in 2014: the novel An Untamed State and the essay collection Bad Feminist (2014).
 A Time review noted: "Gay's writing is simple and direct, but never cold or sterile.
 She directly confronts complex issues of identity and privilege, but it's always accessible and insightful."

+In May 2021, Gay announced she was starting a new imprint under Grove Atlantic, called Roxane Gay Books.
+The first three books to be published under the imprint were announced in 2023.

 In 2023, Gay was one of more than 370 New York Times contributors to sign an open letter expressing "serious concerns about editorial bias" in the newspaper's reporting on transgender people.
 The letter characterized the reporting as using "an eerily familiar mix of pseudoscience and euphemistic, charged language", and raised concerns regarding the newspaper's employment practices regarding trans contributors.
+The following year, Gay published an essay in the New York Times decrying—despite the worthy tradition of Émile Zola's J'Accuse...! and Dr. Martin Luther King, Jr.'s "Letter from a Birmingham Jail"—the open letter as a form that "Should End," as it allows writers to "hold fast to [their] deeply held beliefs without having to question them or grapple with doubt" and to "mitigate... helplessness with performance rather than practice."